 Wee ones: Your flowerpot.

-Big kids: Lego, because the 24th will be 4th in that set of 5.
+Big kids: A Lego car, because every set of 5 ends in a Lego car.
 Bonus: 20, since 2 out of every 5 are stuffed animals.

 The sky’s the limit: Just 6 ways.
 Having the pineapple third is the same as always having it 1st, so you can ignore it and find the different orders for the other 3 objects.
 You have 3 choices for the 1st of those slots (L, J or T), and you have 2 choices for each of those choices, giving you 3 x 2; then you have just 1 item left, so it’s 3 x 2 x 1 = 6.
 If you want to write out the orders, they are LJT, LTJ, JLT, JTL, TLJ, TJL…and you can stick in a P in the 3rd slot to see the real results.